← Back to blog

 How to choose

-Using Claude Code and project fits in 4 vCPU / 16 GBAnthropic cloud sessions
+Claude Code user, fits in 4 vCPU / 16 GBManaged VM (Anthropic cloud sessions)

 The starting point

-Anthropic's cloud sessions are the right default — they're free, they're built in, and they cover most cases.
+Anthropic's cloud sessions are the right default if you use Claude Code and your work fits — they're free, they're built in, and they cover most cases.